aliyun/terraform-provider-alicloud/website/docs/r/security_group.html.markdown

 subcategory: "ECS"
 layout: "alicloud"
 page_title: "Alicloud: alicloud_security_group"
-sidebar_current: "docs-alicloud-resource-security-group"
 description: |-
-  Provides a Alicloud Security Group resource.
+  Provides a Alicloud ECS Security Group resource.
 ---

 # alicloud_security_group

-Provides a Security Group resource.
+Provides a ECS Security Group resource.

-For information about Security Group and how to use it, see [What is Security Group](https://www.alibabacloud.com/help/en/ecs/developer-reference/api-createsecuritygroup).
+For information about ECS Security Group and how to use it, see [What is Security Group](https://www.alibabacloud.com/help/en/ecs/developer-reference/api-createsecuritygroup).

 -> **NOTE:** Available since v1.0.0.